rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 ## HTTP Protocol

 - Hypertext Transfer Protocol
-- Designed in the early 90s
 - Stateless: one request doesn't know about the next
 - Sessions: share info b/w requests by storing user info on the server
-<aside class="notes"> sessions usually expire over a certain period of time </aside>
 - Cookies: saved in the user's browser and saves users identity (usually anonymously)...this also expires over a certain period of time

 <img src="https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview/fetching_a_page.png" width="900px"/>

 <aside class="notes">
+- sessions usually expire over a certain period of time <br />
 What is a protocol?
 A set of rules on how something should be done.
 HTTP is the protocol describing the structure between client and server communication
 </aside>